How to appeal a First-tier Tribunal Immigration and Asylum Chamber decision without legal representation. (T359).

 Before the hearing

-The tribunal is part of the HM Courts & Tribunals Service and is independent of the Home Office or entry clearance officer who made the decision in your case.
+The tribunal is part of the HM Courts and Tribunals Service and is independent of the Home Office or entry clearance officer who made the decision in your case.

 After you have lodged your appeal you will be sent a notice of the time and date of your hearing and where the hearing will be heard.